Prayas-35/DogeBox/README.md

 ### Deployment:

-`HardHat` for deploying the smart contract at AIA testnet. `Vercel` for deploying the client side of the project
+`HardHat` for deploying the smart contract at AIA testnet. `Vercel` for deploying the client side of the project.

 ## Usage